Mack Wilberg: "If the Hall Is Great and the Audience Is Great..."

-When the Mormon Tabernacle Choir goes on tour this June–July, it is anything but a vacation.
-Yes, the Choir and the Orchestra at Temple Square members pack their suitcases and jet from one location to another—except for the 11-caravan bus ride from Southern to Northern California.
+When The Tabernacle Choir went on tour in June–July 2018, it was anything but a vacation.
+Yes, The Tabernacle Choir and the Orchestra at Temple Square members packed their suitcases and went from one location to another—which included the 11-caravan bus ride from Southern to Northern California.
 But vacation?
 Think again.

-Long before the Choir and Orchestra leave, there is months of preparation.
-The 291 singers from the Choir’s complement of 360 whose schedules allow them to go on tour memorize all the music for two different programs for the seven concerts.
+Long before the Choir and Orchestra left, there are months of preparation.
+The 291 singers from the Choir’s complement of 360 whose schedules allow them to go on tour memorized all the music for two different programs for the seven concerts.
 That is a total of 27 pieces with several in foreign languages.
-No sheet music separates the Choir from the audience.
+No sheet music separated the Choir from the audience.
 Orchestra members had extra rehearsals with the Choir so both ensembles would be prepared as one unit.
-The Choir and Orchestra members did all this preparation for the Classic Coast tour concerts while still maintaining a demanding schedule at home with the weekly Music & the Spoken Word broadcasts, recording sessions, and preparation for other special concerts.
-(Just weeks after returning from tour the Choir will present the traditional Pioneer Day concerts to an audience of 21,000 on each of two nights in the Conference Center at Temple Square, featuring guest musical artists Matthew Morrison and Laura Michelle Kelly, costars of the Broadway musical Finding Neverland, and narrator Oscar “Andy” Hammerstein III.)
+The Choir and Orchestra members did all this preparation for the 2018 Classic Coast tour concerts while still maintaining a demanding schedule at home with the weekly Music & the Spoken Word broadcasts, recording sessions, and preparation for other special concerts.
+(Just weeks after returning from tour the Choir presented the traditional Pioneer Day concerts to an audience of 21,000 on each of two nights in the Conference Center at Temple Square, featuring guest musical artists Matthew Morrison and Laura Michelle Kelly, costars of the Broadway musical Finding Neverland, and narrator Oscar “Andy” Hammerstein III.)

-Depending on the tour location, these musicians arrive at the concert venue in the afternoon for a sound check/rehearsal so that when Mack Wilberg, music director of the Mormon Tabernacle Choir for 10 years, lifts his baton at any of the seven different concert halls, he knows the Choir and Orchestra are poised to perform.
+Depending on the tour location, these musicians arrived at each concert venue in the afternoon for a sound check/rehearsal so that when Mack Wilberg, music director of the Mormon Tabernacle Choir for 10 years, lifts his baton at any of the seven different concert halls, he knows the Choir and Orchestra are poised to perform.
 They are ready to give their best.

 “If the hall is great and the audience is great, everyone is bound to have a memorable experience,” Wilberg says.
 Every hall is different, the acoustics are different, and the audiences as well.